mwasee3/webservice-fetchrewards/README.md

 ## test.py
-**By default config file uses 127.0.0.1 to run test.py** it can be changed in the configfile.ini to test accordingly.
+**By default config file uses 127.0.0.1 to run test.py**, it can be changed in the configfile.ini to test accordingly.<br />
 To run test.py use the command : ```python test.py```